When will New World be released?

 Solo gameplay can also be hugely challenging, as you battle a host of monsters and other players out to kill you.
 However, it remains to be seen how well this game will perform with dozens of players occupying the same map, with a number of promising titles in the past being exposed for their patchy online gameplay.

-If you'd like to read more, read our full preview of the game.
+If you'd like to read more, read our full preview of the game - though note that this is from before it changed to a more traditional fantasy world.